-Before leaving your program, you must call Communicator.destroy.
+Before leaving your Main method, you must call Communicator.destroy.
 The destroy operation is responsible for finalizing the Ice run time.
 In particular, destroy waits for any operation implementations that are still executing in the server to complete.
 In addition, destroy ensures that any outstanding threads are joined with and reclaims a number of operating system resources, such as file descriptors and memory.
-Never allow your program to terminate without calling destroy first; doing so has undefined behavior.
+Never allow your Main method to terminate without calling destroy first; doing so has undefined behavior.

-The general shape of our server-side program is therefore as follows:
+The general shape of our server-side ${\tt Main}$ method is therefore as follows: